VenomFlow/Venom_Flow/index.md

-## Welcome to GitHub Pages
+## VenomFlow instruction manual

-You can use the [editor on GitHub](https://github.com/VenomFlow/Venom_Flow/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.
+You can use the [Galaxy Docker Image GitHub page](https://github.com/bgruening/docker-galaxy-stable) to review more information on how to install and maintain Galaxy Docker Images.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.